Bridgewater Township, New Jersey: Local government

 Bridgewater Township is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law), under the Mayor-Council system of municipal government plan 2, as implemented on January 1, 1984, based on actions of the Township Committee.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the five-member Township Council.
 All members of the governing body are chosen at-large on a partisan basis as part of the November general election in odd-numbered years.
 The mayoral seat comes up for vote every four years and council members are elected to serve four-terms of office on a staggered basis, with two seats coming up for election together with the mayor and three seats up for vote two years later.
 At a reorganization meeting held in January after each election, the committee selects a council president and vice president from among its members.

-As of 2024, the mayor of Bridgewater Township is Republican Matthew C. Moench, whose term of office ends December 31, 2023.
-Members of the Bridgewater Township Council are Council President Allen F. Kurdyla (R, 2025), Council Vice President Howard V. Norgalis (R, 2025), Michael Kirsh (R, 2023), Filipe Pedroso (R, 2025) and Timothy Ring (R, 2023).
+As of 2024, the mayor of Bridgewater Township is Republican Matthew C. Moench, whose term of office ends December 31, 2027.
+Members of the Bridgewater Township Council are Council President Timothy Ring (R, 2027), Council Vice President Howard V. Norgalis (R, 2025), Michael Kirsh (R, 2027), Allen F. Kurdyla (R, 2025) and Filipe Pedroso (R, 2025).
+The Bridgewater Township Council has been fully under Republican control since at least 2013.

-Since January 2020, the Township Administrator is Michael Pappas, a former member of Congress.
+Since January 2020, the township administrator is Michael Pappas, a former member of Congress.